 - Prior to an individual’s initial enrollment period for Part D;

-- Prior to the effective date of enrollment in the employer’s prescription drug coverage;
+- Prior to the effective date of enrollment in your company’s prescription drug coverage;

-- Upon any change in the plan’s creditable status;
+- Upon any change in your plan’s creditable status;

 - Prior to the annual election period for Part D (which begins each October 15); and